unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 public IAsyncCommand DoWork { get; }
 ```

 The command can be consumed in the View by setting the `CommandParameter` on the Button.
-In this case the value is data bound to the `Value` property on the `Slider`:
+In this case, the value is data bound to the `Value` property on the `Slider`:

 ```xml
 <Slider x:Name="slider" Minimum="1" Maximum="100"/>